About Deborah Brevoort

 Coyote Goes Salmon Fishing, a musical with composer Scott Davenport Richards, won the Frederick Loewe Award and was produced at the University of Houston by Stuart Ostrow and Perseverance Theatre in Alaska, directed by Molly Smith.

 King Island Christmas, an oratorio with composer David Friedman, also won the Frederick Loewe Award.
-Based on the Alaskan children’s book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and the late Marin Mazzie.
+Based on the Alaskan children’s book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and Marin Mazzie.
 There have been over 60 productions in the US, Canada and Australia.
-Goodbye My Island, a musical with David Friedman, also based on an Alaskan children’s book by Jean Rogers, was workshopped at New Dramatists with grants from Cameron McIntosh and Yip Harburg Foundations.
+Goodbye My Island, a musical with David Friedman, also based on an Alaskan children’s book by Jean Rogers, was workshopped at New Dramatists with grants from Cameron McIntosh and Yip Harburg Foundations

 She received the Paul Green Award from the National Theatre Conference for her musical book writing.
 She has received grants and commissions from the NEA, Rockefeller Foundation, NYFA, CEC Arts Link, New Jersey Arts Council, Alaska State Council on the Arts, Danish American Society, Ludwig Vogelstein Foundation, American Antiquarian Society, Brown University, The Harburg Foundation, Banff Playwright’s Colony and others.
 She received the Joe Calloway Award and was a MacDowell Fellow.
 She has done residencies in Canada, Mexico, Australia, Denmark and the Czech and Slovak Republics.
 She is a resident artist at the American Lyric Theater.
 She is a member of ASCAP, Opera America and the National Theatre Conference.